-Heavy rain can cause flooding, which can cause pretty serious damage in your basement if you haven’t prepared properly for it.
-The best way to do this is through the use of a sump pump, especially if you live in an area that experiences flooding and heavy rains.
-Essentially, the sump pump makes sure that water stays out of your basement and away from your home’s foundation by literally pumping out the water.
+First, let’s confirm what a sump pump does.
+It makes sure that water stays out of your basement and away from your home’s foundation by literally pumping out the water.
 This keeps your basement dry and free of the damage that comes along with flooding.
 The key, however, is having the right size sump pump.
 Here’s how to determine what size you need for your sump pump.

 How strong your sump pump’s motor is will determine how powerful it is.
 There are several options when it comes to horsepower.
 The standard option is .33-horsepower, but there are other options, as well.
 Less or more power is available through the .25-hp (¼ hp), the .05 hp (½ hp)-hp and the ¾ hp.

 In areas where rain is heavier and flooding occurs more often, the .5-hp or ¾ hp pump might work the best.
 These pumps can take out 3,000 gallons of water or more per hour.
 If you don’t need a larger sump pump, the .25-hp motor should work well.
 Keep in mind that this information should be available right on the packaging of the pump, so make sure to check it out before you purchase.

 If you don’t have a sump pump, talk to your plumber to see what capacity is needed for your basement or potential flooding location.

 If you already have a sump pump, here is what you can do to estimate the capacity of your sump pump.
 Here are the steps to follow:

 - On a rainy day, run the pump until the water drops to the shutoff level.

 - Unplug the pump, and leave it off for one minute.